 Perched high above the South Saskatchewan River, just minutes by foot from one of the best views of Medicine Hat’s river valley, is Gas City Campground.
 It is also the starting point for a path that tracks the bench above the South Saskatchewan River to Echo Dale Regional Park, an approximately two-hour bike ride for any family looking to spend a day together.
 Check out the newly-installed cabins if you’re looking for a comfy, indoor experience.

 Local Tip: The fully treed, 97-site, full-service campground is only minutes from the Trans-Canada Highway.

 40 Mile Park

 40 Mile Park is set along a reservoir and has become one of Southern Alberta’s most popular boating, fishing, and RVing spots.
 The sites are big, the boat launch can handle dozens of vehicles, and the reservoir is big enough for everyone to get on the water.

-For those looking for peace and quiet at what feels like their own private fishing hole, Cavan Lake is an oasis.
+For those looking for peace and quiet at what feels like their own private fishing hole, Cavan Lake is the place to be.
 Ideal for the fisherman or anyone looking to set up camp and relax, you can choose from large sites in a well-treed loop surrounding a playground and open park.

 Redcliff Municipal Campground

-A remarkable setting for a stress-free stay, Redcliff Campground is two blocks from the town’s downtown, offering the opportunity to restock supplies.
-For convenience and price, few places can compete with Redcliff Campground.
+A remarkable setting for a stress-free stay, Redcliff Municipal Campground is two blocks from the town’s downtown, offering the opportunity to restock supplies.
+For convenience and price, few places can compete with this campground.

-Pro Tip: Follow the fresh veggie signs to find one of the many greenhouse veggie stands.
+Local Tip: Follow the fresh veggie signs to find one of the many greenhouse veggie stands.
 All the fresh veggies you could want.
-Make sure to bring cash - as most are on the honour system.
+Make sure to bring cash — not all have credit/debit available.

 Looking for a site in Medicine Hat?